mintware-de/json-object-mapper/README.md

 # JOM - JSON Object Mapper

+⚠️ **Package is abandoned** ⚠️
+This package is not maintained anymore.
+Consider to use the new package [`mintware-de/data-model-mapper`](https://github.com/mintware-de/data-model-mapper) and read the [Upgrade Guide](https://github.com/mintware-de/data-model-mapper/blob/master/UPGRADE_LEGACY.md).
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

 JOM is a powerful object mapper which maps JSON Data into PHP objects.

 ## Installation